alberttxu/moviewatcher/README.md

 ### Usage: moviewatcher.py -c/--command COMMAND -d/--dest DEST
+#### Warning!
+Do not make DEST the same as the current working directory.
+This will cause an infinite loop.

 COMMAND  Command file for MotionCor2

 DEST     is the directory to move each initial mrcs/tif file after MotionCor2 finishes processing it.
 A new folder will be created if DEST does not already exist.
-#### Do not make DEST the same as the current working directory.
-This will cause an infinite loop.

 ### Command file syntax: